kartonfarkas/api_docs/source/suite/customers/administrator_list.rst

       ]
    }

-Where
+Where:

-* *id* is the internal ID of the administrator
+* *id* is the internal ID of the administrator for the customer.
-* *interface_language* is the language code of the user interface language of the administrator (for possible languages see administrator/getinterfacelanguages)
+* *interface_language* is the ISO code of the current language used in the Suite UI by the administrator (for a list of possible languages see administrator/getinterfacelanguages)
-* *access_level* is the administrator role ID (for possible values see :doc:`administrator_access_levels`)
+* *access_level* is the administrator role ID (for a list of possible values see :doc:`administrator_access_levels`)
 * *tz* is the time zone, the default is valid if it is empty
-* *superadmin* assigns 1 to the superadmin of the customer and 0 to others.
+* *superadmin* indicates if this administrator has superadmin access (1) or not (0),.
 Superadmin can set admins on the UI.
-* *disabled* is 1 if it is locked, 0 if unlocked
+* *disabled* indicates if the account is locked (1) or unlocked (0).